thifranc/docs.wiki.raw/Maintenance.md

 _Note:_ if the `docker system prune --all --force --volumes` command takes too long to finish, `sudo systemctl restart docker` and re-run it.

+## Backup

+run `./liquid backup $DIR` to back up the system.

+Optional parameters to specify which parts of the system will be backed up:

+`--no-apps`             : excludes app data from backup
+`--no-collections`      : excludes collections from backup
+`--no-pg`               : excludes collection databases from backup
+`--no-es`               : excludes collection es snapshots from backup
+`--no-blobs`            : excludes collection blobs (**B**inary **L**arge **OB**jects) from backup

+When no optional parameter is given, the whole system will be backed up.

+## Restore

+Make sure a clean system is installed before starting with the restore process.

+Restoring apps: `./liquid restore_apps $DIR`

+Restoring collections: `./liquid restore_all_collections $DIR`

+_Note:_ To be able to restore the collections have to be disabled in the `liquid.ini`.
+After the restore process is finished, the collections have to be enabled in the `liquid.ini` again to be accessible.

+To finish the restore process run `./liquid deploy`.

 ## Other problems

 Use the [[Admin FAQ]] for miscellaneous operating details and the [[Security]] page on how to keep a production system secure.